SkyBus (airport bus): Hobart Express

+In July 2018, SkyBus commenced services between the Hobart central business district and Hobart Airport.

+Sydney Airport

+In September 2025, SkyBus commenced services between the Sydney central business district and Sydney Airport.

+Melbourne Airport

 Melbourne City Express

-SkyBus's flagship service operates between Melbourne Airport in Tullamarine and Southern Cross railway station on the western edge of the Melbourne city centre, via the Tullamarine Freeway and CityLink, with no intermediate stops.
+The Melbourne City Express is SkyBus's flagship service.
+It operates between Melbourne Airport in Tullamarine and Southern Cross railway station on the western edge of the Melbourne city centre, via the Tullamarine Freeway and CityLink, with no intermediate stops.
 At Melbourne Airport, SkyBus stops for pick up and drop off at Terminals 1 and 3, and also picks up at Terminal 4.
 Terminals 2 and 4 are within walking distance from the Terminal 3 stop.

 The service operates 24 hours a day, 365 days a year, to a 10-minute frequency between 6:00 am and 12:00 am (midnight), subject to traffic conditions.
 The service operates to a 30-minute frequency between 1:00 am and 4:30 am, and 15 to 30 minutes at all other times.